maverickayush7/Real-Time-Collaborative-Drawing-Canvas/README.md

                 http://localhost:3000/?room=demo

 ## ✏️ How to Use
-- `Brush Tool:-` Select “Brush” from the dropdown and drag on the canvas to draw.
+- `Brush Tool :-` Select “Brush” from the dropdown and drag on the canvas to draw.
-- `Eraser Tool:-` Switch to “Eraser” to remove strokes (it paints white over the canvas).
+- `Eraser Tool :-` Switch to “Eraser” to remove strokes (it paints white over the canvas).
-- `Color & Width:-` Pick a color and adjust stroke width from the toolbar.
+- `Color & Width :-` Pick a color and adjust stroke width from the toolbar.
-- `Undo / Redo:-` Use the buttons or keyboard shortcuts:
+- `Undo / Redo :-` Use the buttons or keyboard shortcuts:

         ⌘ / Ctrl + Z → Undo
         ⌘ / Ctrl + Y → Redo
-- `Rooms:-` Each room is isolated.
+- `Rooms :-` Each room is isolated.
 Type a name in the “Room” field and click Join to start a new one.
-- `Multiple Users:-` Open several tabs or browsers — everyone in the same room sees drawings update in real time, along with other users’ cursors.
+- `Multiple Users :-` Open several tabs or browsers — everyone in the same room sees drawings update in real time, along with other users’ cursors.

 ## 🧠 How It Works

-- `Frontend:-` Vanilla JavaScript + HTML5 Canvas.
+- `Frontend :-` Vanilla JavaScript + HTML5 Canvas.
 Handles drawing, smooth stroke rendering, and cursor visualization.
-- `Backend:-` Node.js with Socket.io for WebSocket-based communication.
+- `Backend :-` Node.js with Socket.io for WebSocket-based communication.
 Manages rooms, tracks stroke history, and handles global undo/redo.
-- `Undo/Redo:-` The server maintains a linear history of all drawing operations.
+- `Undo/Redo :-` The server maintains a linear history of all drawing operations.
 Undo removes the latest applied stroke (no matter who drew it), and redo restores it.

 ## 🧩 Folder Structure
 ```